plowsof/funding-xmr-radio/README.md

 The other item would be a 2nd monitor or something!, it is so difficult to do these kinds of things with the tiny one i have :< And some coffee. who doesnt like coffee?

++0.01 XMR Thank you anonymous, thats free power for my node for over 30 days :')

 ```
 86aSNJwDYC2AshDDvbGgtQ17RWspmKNwNXAqdFiFF2Db91v9PC26uDxffD9ZYfcMjvJpuKJepsQtELAdmXVk85E1DsuL6rG
 ```